 If you don’t like brussel sprouts this recipe might change your mind.
 These are not your grandma's brussel sprouts.
 This recipe is perfect for fall time and would be a great side dish at Thanksgiving.
 If you’ve been looking for a way to get in extra greens I highly recommend trying this recipe.

-Brussel sprouts are a specific type of vegetable called a cruciferous vegetable which means they contain sulforaphane, a chemical that boosts enzymes in the body that help to fight against pathogens and pollutants, supports liver function, supports healthy blood sugar levels and can support brain and eyesight, according to “How Not to Die” by Dr. Micheal Greger.
+Brussels sprouts are a specific type of vegetable called a cruciferous vegetable which means they contain sulforaphane, a chemical that boosts enzymes in the body that help to fight against pathogens and pollutants, supports liver function, and can support brain and eyesight, according to “How Not to Die” by Dr. Micheal Greger.
 According to author Dan Buettner, who has been discovering secrets about longevity from certain regions he calls blue zones, found that an area in Sardinia may contribute some of their longevity to their love of cruciferous vegetables.

 The list of cruciferous vegetables goes on.
 Some other examples are broccoli, cabbage, kale, bok choy, arugula, collard greens, mustard greens, horseradish, turnip greens, and radishes.